qontak-dev/guides/style/testing/Readme.md

 # Testing

 * Prefer eq to == in RSpec.
-* Separate setup, excercise, verification, and teardown phases with newlines.
+* Separate setup, excercise, verification, and teardown phases with newlines. [sample]()